List of Totally Spies! characters: Mandy

-Miranda "Mandy" Chapman (voiced by Céline Mauge in the French dub, Jennifer Hale (seasons 1–6) and Sarah Naughton (season 7–present) in the English dub) is the girls' primary antagonist for their non-spy adventures starting at Beverly Hills High.
+Mandy (voiced by Céline Mauge in the French dub, Jennifer Hale (seasons 1–6) and Sarah Naughton (season 7–present) in the English dub) is the girls' primary antagonist for their non-spy adventures starting at Beverly Hills High.
 She has long black hair and violet eyes, with a beauty mark under her left eye.
 The film website profiles her as the popular girl, charismatic, beautiful, and incredibly trendy and stylish as she is depicted as coming from a wealthy family.
 However, she is "the spies' worst nightmare – a pest that does everything to ridicule".
 She speaks with a high, squeaky voice with a nasal laugh.
 Her rivalry with Clover is most pronounced, as they often compete over boys, popularity, and bragging rights.
-Mandy will go out of her way to annoy the girls, especially Clover, and will even use dishonest means in order to do it,yet it usually backfires on her more than once.
+Mandy will go out of her way to annoy the girls, especially Clover, and will even use dishonest means in order to do it, yet it usually backfires on her more than once.
 In the first four seasons, she is accompanied by her crony friends Dominique and Caitlin.
 In season 3, when the spies move into their home, Mandy ends up becoming their next-door neighbor.
 In season 5, she ends up attending college at Malibu University, where she shares a room with her cousin Mindy in the same dorm as the spy girls.
 In season 6, she employs an intern named Trent.

 Despite frequently interacting with Clover and the girls, she is not aware that they are spies.
 In turn, the girls put up with Mandy's shenanigans and try to protect or rescue her when she is in serious danger from the real villains.
 Usually when she does discover they are spies, she gets her memory erased following the situation.
 Jerry makes her a WOOHP spy for the episode "Evil Coffee Shop Much?", and dons a purple uniform.
 Some episodes have her in a villainous role, such as: "Futureshock!" where she is the top media celebrity in an alternative future and tries to "Mandify" everyone and "Attack of the 50 Ft.
 Mandy" where she transforms into a giant and captures the other girls.
 In the multi-episode season finale "Totally Busted", she, Caitlin and Dominique are infected by a chemical called SUDS and become spy hunters or "spy-'ssassins".
 As of "Pandapocalypse", she has regained her full memory and is reluctantly rehired by WOOHP, subsequently resulting in her being transferred to Singapore with the Spies.

 In an interview where she was asked about her impressions of Sam and Mandy, Hale said that she enjoyed voicing such opposite characters: "I love spy/action stuff and it always rocks when I get to be one of those characters.
 Plus I get to be a total snot, which is fun too."